Bernit-Chen/Homework-2/README.md

 > Solution

-The rationale behind subtracting a minimum liquidity upon initial minting is to prevent potential front-running attacks and to ensure that the liquidity added meets certain criteria.
+The rationale behind subtracting a minimum liquidity upon initial minting is aim to require users to provide a minimum amount of liquidity, in order to ensure price stability, efficient trading, and to avoid market manipulation.

 ## Problem 4
 Investigate the minting function in the UniswapV2Pair contract.
 When depositing tokens (not for the first time), liquidity can only be obtained using a specific formula.
 What is the intention behind this?

 > Solution

+The intention behind this specific formula is to maintain the constant product invariant.
+The constant product invariant ensures the product of the reserves of the two tokens in a liquidity pool must remain constant all the time, which can minimizing slippage for traders.

 ## Problem 5
 What is a sandwich attack, and how might it impact you when initiating a swap?

 > Solution

+A sandwich attack is a type of front-running attack that can occur in decentralized exchanges.
+In a sandwich attack, attacker places two transactions around a target transaction in quick succession, aiming to exploit the price movement caused by the target transaction, which can let the attacker profit.

+Sandwich attack can make me paying higher prices, acquiring fewer assets, experiencing slower transaction speeds, and facing increased transaction costs when initiating a swap.